-When members of Winrock’s Climate-Resilient Ecosystems and Livelihoods (CREL) project, funded by USAID, came to Akhter’s village of 240 families, they were looking for local service providers — people looked up to in their community who they could train to share skills and link others to agricultural markets.
+When members of Winrock’s Climate-Resilient Ecosystems and Livelihoods (CREL) project, funded by USAID, came to Akhter’s village of 240 families, they were looking for local service providers — people well respected in their communities who they could train to share skills and link others to agricultural markets.
 They found even more, someone who could take those skills to a higher level.

 CREL selects local service providers (LSPs), and Akther, with her helping ways and family record of service to the community, was chosen.
 The LSP training not only expanded Akther’s technical knowledge of farming practices, but also connected her to information sources.
 She learned new ways to grow vegetables and fertilize crops.
 She began to trust her own instincts more, too.